r3adne/PythonforAudio/Lessons/Markdown/L1_Introduction-to-the-Python-Programming-Language.md

 Okay, so now that we're through with the nuts and bolts, we can get to the good stuff: functions and classes.

 Functions are simply pieces of code that are meant to be reused.
-Instead of writing in every line of code to make a filter, for instance, you can simply write a function:
+Instead of repeating each line of code to make a filter, for instance, you can simply write a function:

 <pre>
 def filter_audio(audio_to_filter, cutoff_frequency, slope):